negar7918/negar7918.github.io/index.md

 <img class="profile-picture" src="me.jpeg">

 Hello, my name is Negar.
-I received my Ph.D. in Computer Science from KTH and at the moment I am a postdoctoral researcher at RIKEN working on approximate Bayesian inference.
+I received my Ph.D. in Computer Science from KTH and at the moment I am a postdoctoral researcher at RIKEN approximate Bayesian inference team.

 contact: negar7918 (at) gmail (dot) com